 One of the few fully uncensored art shows, Art All Night showcases an expansive variety of art.
-From traditional pieces to art created in front of your eyes at the event and interactive pieces, Art All Night pays homage to the past, present, and future of artistic expression.
+From traditional pieces and Pittsburgh photography to art created in front of your eyes at the event and interactive pieces, Art All Night pays homage to the past, present and future of artistic expression.

-If you want to get the full Art All Night experience, you'll want to go late on Saturday night, when the event is most active with the most visitors, bands, and performing arts groups.
+With the event fully operational for 22 hours, visitors may wonder when to arrive.
+If you want to get the full Art All Night experience and atmosphere, you'll want to go late on Saturday night, when the event is most active with the most visitors, bands, live art demonstrations and performing arts groups.

 Also nearby is the artsy Lawrenceville neighborhood.
-Explore the local shops along Butler St. and Penn Ave, try your retro bowling skills at the famous Arsenal Bowl, or explore the beautifully history Allegheny Cemetery (it's so picturesque you won't even feel creepy for exploring the cemetery).
+Explore the local shops along Butler St. and Penn Ave, try your retro bowling skills at the famous Arsenal Bowl, take in an art film at Row House Cinema or explore the beautifully history Allegheny Cemetery (it's so picturesque you won't even feel creepy for exploring the cemetery).